Mean Streets of Budapest – Street Photography Dilemmas in Hungary

 I decided I would take the shot, and reached for my camera.

-He was passed, out within arms length of where I was standing.
+He had passed out, within arms length of where I was standing.
 A laying drunk, a sitting duck.

 And then everything changed in an instant, as it is prone to do.
 Another man, probably homeless as well, approached.
 He starting kicking the feet of the guy on the ground.
 It took a few firm kicks, but he awoke, startled.
 The man standing over stared fiercely, pointed at the park across the road, said something gruff in Hungarian, and motioned for him to leave the entrance of the market.
 I translated the situation as perhaps the public park was a more appropriate place to be passed out stonkered, than the front entrance of a busy market.
 The men continued to look into each others eyes.
 It was like I was invisible.
 And then they both walked away.